What is a pet emergency?

-- Major Trauma or Injury: If your pet has fallen, been hit by a car, or has suffered wounds anywhere on the body, but especially to the eye, chest or abdomen, or has broken bones.
+- Major Trauma or Injury: If your pet has fallen, been hit by a car, or has suffered wounds anywhere on the body, especially to the eye, chest or abdomen or has broken bones.

-- Shock: If your pet shows signs of weakness, collapse, shallow breathing, rapid heartbeat, or weak pulses.
+- Shock: If your pet show signs of weakness, collapses, shallow breathing, rapid heartbeat, or weak pulse.

-- Poisoning: If you believe your pet has been exposed to a poison, call first, and then bring the container with you if you have it, or the commercial name or chemical name with a list of ingredients.
-Common poisoning in pets include ingestion of insecticides, snail bait, antifreeze, rat poison, over-the-counter drugs (Tylenol, ibuprofen, etc.), prescription medications, snake bites and some plants.
+- Poisoning: If you believe your pet has been exposed to poison, call first, and then bring the container with you if you have it, or the commercial name or chemical name for the list of ingredients.
+Common poisoning in pets include ingestion of insecticides, snail bait, anti-freeze, rat poison, over-the-counter drugs (Tylenol, ibuprofen, etc.), prescription medications, snakebites, and some plants.

 - Vomiting and/or Diarrhea: Excessive, continuous, or contains blood.

-- Lameness: Continuous, not bearing weight on limb, or swollen limb.
+- Lameness: Continuous, not baring weight on limb, or swollen limb.

 - Eyes: Eye injuries, sudden blindness, cloudiness or abnormal discharge.